Palespyder/PyProjects/Educational/README.md

 ---

-## Project 17: Developer Survey Data Analysis and Visualization
+## Developer Survey Data Analysis and Visualization
 **Description:**
 A project for analyzing and visualizing survey data from developers.
 Uses Pandas for data manipulation and Matplotlib for visualization.